Unit 3: Macroeconomics

 Through scenarios and discussions, students learn what constitutes GDP, how it is measured using the expenditure approach, and its value and limitations.

 "This was a great lesson about GDP.
-The concepts and ideas in this lesson are explicitly and fully explained.
-Students were able to make connections to GDP and the Circular Flow of Economic Activity." - Matt W., IL
+Students were able to make connections to GDP and the Circular Flow of Economic Activity." — Matt W., IL

 3.4 Evaluating GDP as a Measure of Well-Being: Part 1